-- Ensure that your upper body is steady so that you have a solid platform for the arm draw.
+- Ensure that your upper body is steady at the finish so that you have a solid platform for the arm draw.

-- Starting the drive by lifting the shoulders up and back instead of pushing with the legs.
+- Starting the drive by lifting the head and shoulders up and back instead of pushing with the legs.

 - Shooting the tail – pushing your bum back without actually moving the handle, the blade, or the boat.

-- Moving your body forward at the finish of the drive to meet the handle.
+- Moving your upper body forward at the finish of the drive to meet the handle.